Understand what academic misconduct means at Sussex and what will happen if there is a concern about your work.

 There will be some effect on the mark you get for your assessment.

-The first case process does not apply to personation, fabrication of results and exam misconduct.
+The first case process does not apply to personation, fabrication of results, exam misconduct or breach of research ethics.
 Your case will go before a panel.

 Important: If you’re in the final year of an undergraduate course or the last stages of a Masters, your case will be referred to an academic misconduct panel rather than being treated as a first case.